We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Intramuscular injections are absorbed faster than subcutaneous injections.
-This is because muscle tissue has a greater blood supply than the tissue just under the skin.
+This is because muscle tissue has a greater blood supply than the tissue just under your skin.
 Muscle tissue can also hold a larger volume of medication than subcutaneous tissue.

 Intramuscular injections are often given in the following areas: